 I would love to read some of your deep cleaning tricks and tips!
 Won’t you share one in a comment?

 Overwhelmed with housework?
-If so, you may find my eBook, Clean Enough, to be a valuable resource!
-The book is packed full of practical advice, step-by-step instructions, natural cleaning recipe printables and more to encourage you in your high calling as a homemaker and help you become a less-stressed housewife.
+If so, you may find my free eBook, Clean Enough, to be a valuable resource!
+The book is packed full of practical advice, step-by-step instructions, natural cleaning recipe printables and more!
+It will encourage you in your high calling as a homemaker and help you become a less-stressed housewife.